ente-io/ente/docs/docs/photos/migration/from-google-photos/index.md

 If you run into any issues during this migration, please reach out to [support@ente.io](mailto:support@ente.io) and we will be happy to help you!

-> Note: When importing a Google takeout, Ente will parse the metadata in the
-> JSON files and stich them together with corresponding files.
-However, one case
-> this will not work is when Google has split the export into multiple parts,
-> and did not put the JSON file associated with an image in the same exported
-> zip.
-So the best move is to unzip all of the items into a single folder, and
-> to drop that folder into our desktop app.